Try Hubstaff for 14 days

 Using S.M.A.R.T. goals, which are covered in the next section, you should determine what roles you will need before a project gets off the ground.
 However, once you get into a project, you may find certain tasks take longer than expected.
 Or that some team members lack the necessary training to complete certain aspects of the project.

-KPIs can be set to understand why these changes occurred, and how resources could be better allocated in the future, and might include metrics such as
+KPIs can be set to understand why these changes occurred, and how resources could be better planned and allocated in the future, and might include metrics such as:

 Projects should be broken out into key phases and organized using work breakdown schedules.
 When a project is complex or has several moving parts, milestones along the way can get missed.